SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         stage('build') {
             steps {
-                // It depends on your project, what needs to be done here.
-Maybe it's sufficient to zip the sources mtaBuild script: this
+                // prepare the application which should be uploaded below
-            }
+                // e.g. zip the project content in case of a ui5 application }
         }